Check-N-Run: A Checkpointing System for Training Deep Learning Recommendation Models: Checkpoint Optimizations

-The greedy algorithm contains a configurable parameter, $num\_bins$, which determines the step size.
-In addition, we add a $ratio$ parameter to reduce run time, which determines the fraction of the original $range=X_{max}-X_{min}$ to iterate over.
+The greedy algorithm contains a configurable parameter, $num\_bins$, which determines its step size.
+In addition, we add a $ratio$ parameter, which determines the fraction of the original $range=X_{max}-X_{min}$ to iterate over.
 In other words, the greedy algorithm would iterate as long as $x_{max}-x_{min} < ratio * range$.
 For example, when $ratio$ is set to 1, the algorithm would iterate over the entire range.
 If $ratio$ is 0.6, the algorithm would stop once it covered 60\% of the original range.
-While decreasing the number of bins and ratio both translate linearly into lower run time, it may also result higher $\ell_2$ loss.
-Figure~\ref{fig:bins} demonstrates the $\ell_2$ loss improvement of adaptive asymmetric quantization over naive asymmetric quantization for different bit-widths, as a function of the number of bins.
-Based on that, \name is configured with 25 bins by default for bitwidth of 2~bits and 3~bits, and 45 bins for 4~bits, as improvement tapers off with larger bin numbers.
+While decreasing the number of bins and ratio both reduce run time, it may also result higher $\ell_2$ error.
+Figure~\ref{fig:bins} demonstrates the mean $\ell_2$ error improvement of adaptive asymmetric quantization over naive asymmetric quantization for different bit-widths, as a function of the number of bins.

-Figure~\ref{fig:ratio} depicts the $\ell_2$ loss improvement for various range ratios.
-Since lower bit-width quantizations are more sensitive to the ratio parameter (and also gain higher improvement by the adaptive asymmetric), \name specifies different default parameters per quantization bitwidth (e.g., 0.5 and 0.2 for 2-bit and 3-bit quantization, respectively).
+Figure~\ref{fig:ratio} depicts the mean $\ell_2$ error improvement for various range ratios, based on the optimal number of bins from figure~\ref{fig:bins} (25 bins for bit-widths of 2~bits and 3~bits, and 45 bins for 4~bits).
+As can be seen, lower bit-width quantizations are more sensitive to the ratio parameter (and also gain higher improvement by the adaptive asymmetric).

+\textbf{Parameter selection:} \name automatically sets the greedy algorithm parameters by performing a light-weight checkpoint profiling.
+It uses the insight that mean $\ell_2$ error can be estimated efficiently without having to quantize the entire checkpoint.
+It uniformly samples a small fraction of the checkpoint (0.001\% by default), then quantizes the sampled checkpoint with different parameter values and calculates the mean $\ell_2$ errors.
+With this method, \name is able to identify the optimal parameter by automatically choosing the parameter in which the mean $\ell_2$ error improvement tapers off.
+In our experiments, the sampled checkpoint provided identical parameter selection compared with the full checkpoint.